 Lab packing is the term used to describe the process of

+Upon completion, the lab pack company provides you with a complete and detail drum inventory and packing list and can arrange transportation and disposal as well.
 Lab decommissioning is one of the more complicated waste disposal operations as it is regulated in more detail by DOT, EPA and OSHA.

 Looking for company to do your lab packing for you?
 There are far fewer in business today than just a few years ago.
 Click here for a current list of lab packing companies.